 Noticed winding trails in your grass or missing plants that seem to vanish overnight?
 You might be dealing with voles.
 These little critters might look harmless, but they can cause serious trouble in a yard or garden.
 The good news is, you have options.
-Let’s walk through some simple ways to show them they are not welcome
+Let’s walk through some simple ways to show them they are not welcome.
+If you have additional questions, please reach out!

 What’s a Vole?